prometheus/promlens/README.md

 #### MySQL

-To save shared links in a MySQL database, set the `--shared-links.sql.driver=mysql` and `--shared-links.sql.dsn=<data source name>` flag (see https://github.com/go-sql-driver/mysql#dsn-data-source-name for MySQL DNS specifications).
+To save shared links in a MySQL database, set the `--shared-links.sql.driver=mysql` and `--shared-links.sql.dsn=<data source name>` flag (see https://github.com/go-sql-driver/mysql#dsn-data-source-name for MySQL DSN specifications).

 By default, PromLens will try to auto-create the necessary tables in your MySQL database.
 This requires the PromLens database user to have `CREATE` permissions.
 To turn off automatic table creation for MySQL, set the `--no-shared-links.sql.create-tables` flag.
 If you want to create tables manually, run the following against your PromLens MySQL database: